- Search The Registry

 *Susan King Taylor was born on this date in 1848.
 She was a Black writer.

 Born a slave on the Grest Farm in Liberty County, Georgia, her mother was a domestic servant for the Grest family.
-At the age of 7, Susan (Susie) King Baker and her brother were sent to live with their grandmother in Savannah.
-Even with the strict laws against formal education of African Americans, they both attended two secret schools taught by black women.
-Baker soon became a skilled reader and writer.
-By 1860, Baker befriended two white individuals, a girl and boy, who also offered to teach her lessons even though they knew it violated Georgia law and custom.
+At the age of 7, Susan (Susie) King Baker and her brother were sent to live with their grandmother in Savannah, GA.
+Even with the strict laws against formal education of Blacks, they both attended two secret schools taught by Black women.
+Young Baker soon became a skilled reader and writer.
+By 1860, Baker befriended two white individuals, a girl and boy, who also offered to teach her lessons even though they knew it violated Georgia law and customs.

-On April 1, 1862, at age 14, Baker was sent back to live with her mother around the time federal forces attacked nearby Fort Pulaski.
-When the Union Army captured the fort, Baker fled with her uncle’s family and other blacks to Union-occupied St. Simons Island.
-Since most blacks were not educated, word of Baker’s knowledge and intelligence spread among the Army officers on the island.
+During the American Civil War, on April 1, 1862, at age 14, Baker was sent back to live with her mother around the time federal forces attacked nearby Fort Pulaski.
+When the Union Army captured the fort, Baker fled with her uncle’s family and other Blacks to Union-occupied St. Simons Island.
+Since most Blacks were not educated, word of Baker’s knowledge and intelligence spread among the Army officers on the island.
 Five days after her arrival, Commodore Louis M. Goldsborough offered Baker books and school supplies if she agreed to organize a school for the children on St. Simon’s Island.
-Baker accepted the offer and became the first black teacher to openly instruct African American students in Georgia.
+Baker accepted the offer and became the first Black teacher to openly instruct Black students in Georgia.
 By day she taught children and at night she instructed adults.

 By the early 1870s, she moved to Boston where she met her second husband, Russell Taylor.
 With nursing being a passion of hers, Baker soon joined and then became president of the Women’s Relief Corps, which gave assistance to soldiers and hospitals.